atoulme/eth2.0-specs/specs/simple-serialize.md

 1. Get the names of the container's fields and sort them.

 2. For each name in the sorted list, obtain the corresponding value from the container and serialize it.
 Place this serialized value into a buffer.
-The serialized values should be tightly packed.

 3. Get the number of raw bytes in the serialized buffer.
 Encode that number as a `4-byte` **big endian** `uint32`.